noahbkim/testing/README.md

 - [ ] Create the test framework in SQL
 - [ ] Create API endpoints for single page clients to run tests
 - [ ] Finish the testing suite
+- [ ] Add separation layer to conform to HIPAA
+- [ ] Write up that last bit